globaledgesoft/deeplabv3-application-using-neural-processing-sdk/BoardApplication/README.md

-# QDN DeepLabV3 Board Application
+# DeepLabV3 Board Application

 The application demonstrates the Image semantic segmentation.
 DeepLabV3 is used in this application, which is an algorithm implemented by Google for semantic segmentation.

 This will classify the object in each pixel from given portrait image and assigns the label to each of them.
 Image semantic segmentation is helpful in applications like background change, portrait mode, etc.

-To develop a DeepLabV3 model for image segmentation we use Snapdragon mobile platforms(SD835) and Qualcomm's Neural Processing Engine(NPE) SDK.
+To develop a DeepLabV3 model for image segmentation we use Snapdragon mobile platforms(SD835) and Qualcomm Neural Processing SDK.
 ## Recommended setup for model training
 ### Hardware prerequisite
 1. Intel i5 or greater